 Join our mailing list, so you don’t miss what we’re doing next

-Make a donation – your money will help us continue to unite people and nature, expand the project and fund research during this critical first year.
+Make a donation – your money will help us continue to unite people and nature, expand the project and fund research as we move into our second year of programming.

 The Oak Project is a charitable initiative, hosted by the award-winning Yorkshire Sculpture Park, a registered charity (no. 1067908) and museum with 500 acres of landscape and six indoor galleries.